 - Level 3 – the most urgent neo-natal cases

 Paid Maternity leave in France is 16 weeks and usually starts 6 weeks before the due date.
 There can also be additional time your employer has negotiated with your union, similar to how French people negotiate vacation time at work.
-So a friend in the Insurance Industry had 20 weeks, while a friend in the Banking Industry had closer to 30 weeks, even though they were both in the same role.
+So an accountant friend in the Insurance Industry had 20 weeks, while an accountant friend in the Banking Industry had closer to 30 weeks, even though they were both in the same role.
 (It’s good to work for a French bank!)

 I picked a doctor who specialized in ultrasounds and so got an ultrasound every time I saw her every 3-4 weeks.
 Unless you go to a private clinic or a doctor that is non-conventionné, the full cost is covered by the government, so this is not a factor in choosing your healthcare.
 (Americans, eat your heart out!)

 6) Déclaration de Grossesse